 Australian duo Julian Hamilton and Kim Moyes made their international breakthrough with ‘This Boy’s In Love’, an uptempo ASSOCIATES flavoured highlight from their second album ‘Apocalypso’.
-Hulkkonen stretched out the track out for almost ten minutes in a beat laden squelch fest and described it to The Electricity Club as: “a 10 out of 10 remix on my standards.
+Hulkkonen stretched out the track out for almost ten minutes in a beat laden squelch fest and described it as: “a 10 out of 10 remix on my standards.
 It’s difficult to say why but somehow everything just clicked when I was making it and it still sounds fresh”.

 Available on THE PRESETS single ‘This Boy’s In Love’ via Modular Recordings

 CLIENT Can You Feel – Jori Hulkkonen Remix (2009)

 Co-written with one-time KILLING JOKE bassist Martin Glover aka Youth, Hulkkonen’s remix adopted a deep framework and applied a pulsing club friendly vibe to the dark cool of Client A and Client B’s Cold War Chic, while “dancing on a ticking bomb”.
 Growing up in Finland during that era with The Bear next door looming would have had a profound effect on Hulkkonen in shaping his soundscapes.

 Available on the CLIENT album ‘Command’ via Out Of Line